weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

         domain name) in the domain name field that appears below this check box, and then select **Next**.

-17. On the **Confirm your settings** page, review the settings.
-If any settings need to be changed, select **Back** and then proceed back through the pages to fix whatever needs to be corrected.
-When all the settings are correct, select **Next**.

-18. On the **Validate this connector** page, select the **plus (+) sign** icon to enter Allan Yoo’s on-premises email address, which will be used to validate this connector.
+17. On the **Validate email** page, you will enter Allan Yoo’s on-premises email address, which will be used to validate this connector.

-19. On the **add email** window that appears, enter Allan Yoo’s email address of **Allan@xxxUPNxxx.xxxCustomDomainxxx.xxx** (where xxxUPNxxx is the unique UPN Name and xxxCustomDomainxxx.xxx is the custom domain name, both of which were provided by your lab hosting provider), select **OK**, and then select **OK** once the information is successfully saved.
+18. On the **Validate email** window that appears, enter Allan Yoo’s email address of **Allan@xxxUPNxxx.xxxCustomDomainxxx.xxx** (where xxxUPNxxx is the unique UPN Name and xxxCustomDomainxxx.xxx is the custom domain name, both of which were provided by your lab hosting provider), select **+**.
     ‎
     ‎**NOTE:** If it’s been less than 15 minutes since you completed the previous task in which you created the on-premises mailbox for Allan, then you may